Coronial

 AI-generated summary

 AI-generated summary and tagging — may contain inaccuracies; refer to original finding for legal purposes.
-Report an inaccuracy.

 Contributing factors

-• splenic injury during colonoscopy procedure
+• splenic injury from mechanical trauma during colonoscopy procedure

-• delayed emergency medical assessment and care
+• delay in accessing emergency medical care

 Coroner's recommendations